 Only an attorney can give you legal advice.
 The Bankruptcy Court Clerk's Office staff is prohibited by law from providing legal advice and cannot aid debtors in the completion of required forms.
 Many typing and transcribing companies advertise as Bankruptcy Petition Preparers and for a fee they will complete your bankruptcy forms with information you provide.
-A Bankruptcy Petition Preparer is NOT an attorney and may NOT give legal advice.
+Bankruptcy Petition Preparers are NOT attorneys and may NOT give legal advice.
 Their failure to timely and accurately complete your official forms may result in the dismissal of your case and may adversely affect any future bankruptcy filing.